Night Thoughts: Blake’s Iconographic Ruminations (and Iconological Revelations)

 Iconography has become iconology.
 Blake’s anti-Monarchical, anti-State, anti-Newtonian narrative finds its completion in the image of the biblical Samson, his eyesight and his strength restored, pulling down the Temple of Dagon, the Temple of the temporal and the material.
 Mankind liberated from too mortal flesh becomes one in a radiant transcendental harmony.

-Karen Mulhallen is Professor of English at Ryerson University (Toronto, Canada).
+Karen Mulhallen is Professor of English at Ryerson University (now Toronto Metropolitan), Toronto, Canada.
 She has been working on a book-length study of Blake’s Night Thoughts designs for many years.
 She is also the Editor-In-Chief of Descant literary magazine and a poet.
 Her most recent book is The Grace of Private Passage (Windsor, Ontario: Black Moss Press, 2000).

 [i]This essay is based on a presentation which I gave at Lorand Eotvos University in Spring 2000 to Professor Agnes Peter’s seminar on Romanticism.
 I’d like to thank her for giving me the opportunity to work through some ideas about Blake’s Night Thoughts designs, and to thank the students in the seminar for their searching and intelligent responses.
 I would also like to express my appreciation to Dr. Anna Jakabfi who invited me to Budapest to take part in the University Celebrations of Canada Days.